-Many massage therapists say they work on trigger points – but do they really give them the time and attention they deserve?
+Many manual therapists say they work on trigger points – but do they really give them the time and attention they deserve?

-My style of therapy involves waiting until YOU feel the tissues soften.
-After all, we’re not just talking to the muscle – we’re having a conversation with your brain!
+My style of therapy involves waiting until you feel the tissues soften, because we may be working on the muscles, but we’re also having a conversation with your brain!
 And when your brain is convinced all is well?
 Your body responds – and the pain alarms are silenced.

 Craniosacral Therapy is a “light touch” modality that helps your body release tension + improves functionality in your central nervous system.